Brian Dooreck MD

 What are the types of IBS?

-There are 3 different forms of IBS:
+There are three different forms of IBS:

 Diarrhea-predominant (D-IBS) involves abdominal discomfort or pain, urgency, and diarrhea.